missionpinball/mpf-docs/docs/gmc/reference/mpf-video-player.md

 Multiple values, type: `String`.
 Default `None`.

 When the video finishes playing, custom events can be posted to MPF.
 Enter the name of the event here, or multiple events separated by commas.
-The event(s) will be posted regardless of the `end_behavior` setting.
+The event(s) will be posted in addition to the `end_behavior` action.

 ## VideoStreamPlayer Node Configuration